Q: Under what circumstances can my will be contested?

 If the court determines that sufficient legal grounds exist to contest your will, it can invalidate the entire document or particular provisions within it.
 If your will is invalidated, it’s as if the document never existed, and your assets would be distributed according to state intestacy laws or under the terms of a prior will (if one exists).

-To help prevent your will from being contested as well as reduce the chances of conflict among your heirs, contact us, your Personal Family Lawyer®, today.
+To help prevent your will from being contested as well as reduce the chances of conflict among your heirs, contact a Personal Family Lawyer® today.